Sequential learning and control: Targeted exploration for robust performance: Conclusion

 \section{Conclusion}

-In this article, we presented a sequential dual control strategy that involves a targeted exploration phase with harmonic inputs that can guarantee \textit{a priori} excitation bounds, and a robust control phase based on gain-scheduling that can guarantee quadratic performance after exploration.
+In this article, we have presented a sequential dual control strategy that involves a targeted exploration phase with harmonic inputs that can guarantee \textit{a priori} excitation bounds, and a robust control phase based on gain scheduling that can guarantee $H_2$ performance after exploration.
+To simplify the exposition, we have considered Schur stable systems with process noise and directly measurable states.
 The main technical tool used to design the exploration phase is the theory of spectral lines.
-The amplitudes of the harmonic inputs are optimized so as to shape the uncertainty bound of the parameter estimates after exploration, which are accounted for by the gain-scheduling based controller, and thereby encapsulate the dual effect.
+The amplitudes of the harmonic inputs are optimized so as to shape the uncertainty bound of the parameter estimates after exploration, which are accounted for by the controller based on gain scheduling, and thereby encapsulate the dual effect.
 We have demonstrated the applicability of the proposed dual control strategy, and clear benefits of targeted exploration, with numerical application to a system from a class that is `hard to learn'.

 In summary, to the best knowledge of the authors, the presented approach provides the first solution of the \emph{robust dual control problem}, which is $\mathrm{(i)}$ computationally tractable, and $\mathrm{(ii)}$ links a targeted exploration with an exploitation phase yielding robust guarantees without resorting to approximations or heuristics to mimic a dual effect.
-We expect that the practical performance can be further improved by using prior knowledge to pick appropriate frequencies in the exploration inputs.

 \appendices